 I was not satisfied with the results of my original neck lift, but the doctor is completely accessible to his patients at practically all times and seems to genuinely want his patients to be happy with their results.
 We both thought that the neck lift procedure was the right one for me, as I have good skin elasticity.
 Unfortunately, the results were rather poor.
-After only 2 months the sides of my neck are sagging.
-It seems that I should have opted for 'neck lift plus', and I will have to go back in for a correction.
+After only 2 months the sides of my neck was sagging.
+I should have opted for 'neck lift plus', and had to go back in for a correction.
 On Dr. Yang's blog he states: "I don't want any of my patients to walk around with a residual turkey neck, pixie ears or not be able to have their hair up because of bad scarring behind the ears.
 I don't get very many of them anymore, but if I see it I will immediately offer to repair it.
 The surgeons that get the fewest facelift problems are also the same ones that will admit to it and offer to fix it.
 It's a matter of pride in the work that you do."
 It makes me feel better that he cares about the results and works to find a resolution if there is a problem.
 I had the procedure re-done, with a lower face lift this time, and the results are still not what I want.
 I want a nice tight and slim jawline.
 I don't think that's too much to ask since I have very good skin elasticity.
 I'm sure Dr. Yang will listen to my concerns but the thought of a third procedure does not make me happy.

 4 out of 5 stars